ajoshua01/AI-TSP/README.md

 So the pathing algorithim will need to keep a record of the cities its visited along the way g(x).
 You have a path forward method in the class which you can use to generate the edges and distances of each step, until the class reaches its origin.
-I\'ll give Graph_Class the ability to track and visualize your path as you go and set the Print method to produce that output that path.
+I\'ll give Graph_Class the ability to visualize your path as you go and set the Print method to output a visualization of that path but it will not remember or retain the path.
 The greedy algo can call Print once it\'s done.

 Sample Implementation: Pathing by moving to the first never visited node regardless of